#1 Calories, #2 Macros, #3 Micros, #4 Nutrient Timing, #5 Supplements

 Why Are Fats and Carbs Important?

 Fat is an essential nutrient.
-This means your body cannot make it, it has to be consumed.
-Dietary fat is necessary for regular hormonal function.
-You should never attempt to eliminate it from a diet.
+This means your body cannot make it; we have to eat it.
+Dietary fat is necessary for regular hormonal function, gallstone prevention, and fat-soluble vitamin absorption, among other things.
+Attempting to eliminate fat from your diet is a bad idea.

-Carbohydrates fuel performance, and also have positive impacts on hormonal function.
-They replace muscle glycogen, which is the primary and preferred fuel source of our muscles, fueling us through our workouts.
+Carbohydrates are not essential nutrients, but they fuel performance and have positive impacts on hormonal function.
+They replace muscle glycogen, the primary and preferred fuel source of our muscles, fueling our workouts.

-I recommend that 20–30% of your calories come from fat when bulking, and 15–25% when cutting.
-The reason for the lower range when cutting is because of the relatively higher importance of keeping up carbohydrate intake for performance.
+I recommend that 20–30% of your calories come from fat when bulking and 15–25% when cutting.
+The lower range when cutting is because of the relatively higher importance of keeping up carbohydrate intake for performance to prevent muscle loss.

 How Many Carbs Should We Consume?